 |Main cover line||This is very large - taking up almost a quarter of the magazine cover - and comes in three layers, each with a different colour.
 It promotes the use of naked male centrefolds, a feature of Cosmopolitan in the UK since its first issue.
 Note the main cover line is positioned against the model's shoulder so it shows up clearly|

-The left third of the magazine cover is vital for sales in shops where the magazine is not shown full-frontage.
-The title must be easily recognisable in a display of dozens of competitors.
+The left third of the magazine cover is vital for sales in shops where the magazine is not shown full-frontage - as on these crammed shelves at a Zurich airport newsagent.
+The title must stand out in a display of dozens of competitors.
 The start of the masthead is important here, as are short cover lines that are easy to read

-The top fifth of the cover - usually dominated by the masthead - may be the vital part in supermarkets, where magazines are displayed differently
+The top fifth of the cover - usually dominated by the masthead - may be the vital part in supermarkets or bookshops, where magazines are displayed differently

 |Bar code||Standard bar code used by retailers, displayed on UK magazines since 1988.
 Will often include publication date and price.
 Special subscriber covers often omit this|